 - Ensuring that they are safe and inclusive and free from racism, discrimination, and bullying

-- Strengthening the quality of teaching our learners receive to giving our learners the skills they need to succeed in education, work and life
+- Strengthening the quality of teaching our learners receive to give our learners the skills they need to succeed in education, work and life

 - Collaborating more with whānau, hapū, iwi, employers, industry and communities